Frax Price Reaches $1.00 on Exchanges (FRAX)

 Buying and Selling Frax

-It is usually not possible to purchase alternative cryptocurrencies such as Frax directly using US dollars.
-Investors seeking to acquire Frax should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Frax directly using US dollars.
+Investors seeking to acquire Frax should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Frax using one of the aforementioned exchanges.

 Receive News & Updates for Frax Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Frax and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.